 Teachers may notice that some children will repeatedly be needing to miss social time due to white and grey cloud behaviour.
-Over the course of each half term, it is the Class

-Teacher's responsibly to monitor this and share these concerns with their Team Leader and relevant Learning Mentor.
+Over the course of each half term, it is the Class Teacher's responsibility to monitor this and share these concerns with their team/phase leader and at Emerson Valley, the Learning Mentor.
 The Class Teacher is responsible for speaking to parents about this concern and supporting the child in improving their behaviour.

-4.2.5 PE Kits
+4.2.5 PE Kits at Emerson Valley

 We encourage children to take responsibility for their own belongings at school.
 It is important that they arrive at school with everything that they need for the day, including a full PE Kit.
-Children in Year 3 will miss 5 minutes of their social time if an item of their PE kit is not in school when they need it for a PE lesson.
-Children in years 4, 5 and 6 will miss 5 minutes of social time for a missing item of PE kit, and 10 minutes for not having any PE on the day of their PE lesson.
+Children in Year 6 will miss 5 minutes of social time for a missing item of PE kit, and 10 minutes for not having any PE kit on the day of their PE lesson.